Leslie Jackson Chihuly: Early life and education

 Jackson Chihuly was born in 1961 in Oklahoma City, Oklahoma.
 She is the daughter of Royal C. Jackson, a mechanical engineer, and Jo Morgan Jackson, an educator and volunteer, and has a younger sister and two older brothers.
 Royal C. Jackson died in 1993.
-Jo Morgan Jackson passed away in 2003.
+Jo Morgan Jackson died in 2003.
 Jackson Chihuly grew up in Amarillo, Texas, and Guymon, Oklahoma.

 She started studying flute and piano at age 5 and continues to play both today.
 She attended numerous music and writing camps as a child, including a poetry camp in Tahlequah, Oklahoma, led by Poet Laureate Donald Hall in the 1970s.
 In 1979, Jackson Chihuly enrolled at Vassar College.
 She spent her junior year – 1981-82 – abroad at Trinity College in Dublin, Ireland.
 She graduated from Vassar with a BA degree in English in 1983.

 During her 20s – in the 1980s and early 1990s – Jackson Chihuly travelled throughout Europe, India, Thailand and China.
 She served as a production assistant on the PBS film “Democracy in Action,” a humorous take on American elections that featured Frank Zappa and Timothy Leary and aired in the United States and in Russia in 1992.

 Jackson Chihuly enrolled at the University of Washington's Henry M. Jackson School of International Studies, graduating in 1993 with an MA in international studies.
 During her time there, she lived in Moscow, Russia, and interned at Moscow State University.